How Much Can A Motorhome Tow?

-After a little research to find a few important numbers you will be able to figure how much your motor home can tow!
-First thing to know is what chassis your motor home is built on so that you can find specifications of the chassis.
+You know your trailer hitch weight rating so now you know how much you can tow right?
+Unfortunately your hitch weight capacity doesn’t tell the whole story.
+However, after a little research to find a few important numbers, you will be able to figure out how much your motor home can tow!
+The first step in the process is identifying what chassis your motorhome is built on so that you can find the specifications of that specific chassis.
+Continue reading to learn the three most important values in determining how much your motorhome can tow.

 1. Maximum Towing Capacity